Lattice Reduction over Imaginary Quadratic Fields: Algebraic LLL Reduction in High dimensions

 because its lattice basis $\Phi^{\mathbb{Z}\left[\xi\right]}$ is orthogonal.

-For a TYPE II ring, although implementing a sphere decoding algorithm on basis $\Phi^{\mathbb{Z}\left[\xi\right]}$ suffices, there exist simpler methods for doing so.
+For a Type II ring, although implementing a sphere decoding algorithm on basis $\Phi^{\mathbb{Z}\left[\xi\right]}$ suffices, there exist simpler methods for doing so.
 For any $\lambda=a+\frac{1+\sqrt{-d}}{2}b,$ $a,b\in\mathbb{Z}$, if $b=2k,\thinspace k\in\mathbb{Z}$, then $\lambda=\left(a+k\right)+\sqrt{-d}k$.
 If $b=2k+1,\thinspace k\in\mathbb{Z}$, then $\lambda=\left(a+k\right)+\frac{1}{2}+\sqrt{-d}k+\frac{\sqrt{-d}}{2}$.
 Then we can see that $\mathbb{Z}\left[\xi\right]$ is simply the union of a rectangular lattice $\mathbb{Z}\left[\sqrt{-d}\right]$ and its coset $\mathbb{Z}\left[\sqrt{-d}\right]+d^{*}$, $d^{*}\triangleq\frac{1}{2}+\frac{\sqrt{-d}}{2}$.
 Two examples of such lattices are reproduced in Fig. \ref{fig1_lambda1-1}.
-In summary, for a TYPE II ring we have:
+In summary, for a Type II ring we have:

 Now we present the pseudo-code of algebraic LLL in Algorithm \ref{algeLLL}.
-Compared with the complex LLL algorithm in \cite{Gan2009}, the major differences are: i) The rounding function in Step 5 is generalized from over $\mathbb{Z}\left[i\right]$ to over $\mathbb{Z}\left[\xi\right]$. ii) Formulas (7)-(15) in \cite{Gan2009} are simplified as a rotation by quaternions, which is represented by Steps (10)-(13) of Algorithm \ref{algeLLL}.
+Compared with the complex LLL algorithm in \cite{Gan2009}, the major differences are: i) The rounding function in Step 5 is generalized from over $\mathbb{Z}\left[i\right]$ to over $\mathbb{Z}\left[\xi\right]$. ii) Formulas (7)-(15) in \cite{Gan2009} are simplified as a rotation by quaternions, which is represented by Steps 13-16 of Algorithm \ref{algeLLL}.
 The details are given in Appendix \ref{sec:Rotation-and-Quaternions}.

-Lastly we analyze the number of loops in the above algorithm.
-Denote the number of positive and negative tests in Step 9 as $K^{+}$ and $K^{-}$, respectively.
-Based on (\ref{eq:potdecrease}), the potential function of the basis decreases in a $\log_{1/\delta}$ scale for each negative tests.
-Let the ratio between the potential functions of the input basis and the minimum possible basis be $g(n)$, then similarly to \cite{Lyu2017} we can upper bound the total number of loops as $K^{-}+K^{+}\leq 2 K^{-} +n -1 \leq 2 \log_{1/\delta} g(n) +n -1$.
+Then we analyze the number of loops in the above algorithm.
+Denote the number of positive and negative tests in Step 12 as $K^{+}$ and $K^{-}$, respectively.
+As $K^{-}+K^{+}\leq 2 K^{-} +n -1$ \cite{Lyu2017}, it suffices to bound $K^{-}$.
+Based on (\ref{eq:potdecrease}), the potential function of the basis decreases in a $\log_{1/\delta}$ scale for each negative tests, and we have \cite{Lyu2017,jal08}